Mahbubul Huq

-Mahbubul Huq was a Member of the 3rd National Assembly of Pakistan as a representative of East Pakistan.
+Mahbubul Huq (c.
+1923 – 5 June 1974) was a member of the 3rd National Assembly of Pakistan as a representative of representing Comilla-cum-Noakhali in East Pakistan.

+Background

+Huq was born at Farhadnagar, Feni in the then Bengal Presidency, British India.

 Career

-Huq was a Member of the 3rd National Assembly of Pakistan representing Comilla-cum-Noakhali.
-He was a member of an Inquiry Commission led by Abdul Jabbar Khan to investigate Muslims evicted from Tripura and Assam and forced into East Pakistan.
+Huq was a member of an Inquiry Commission led by Abdul Jabbar Khan to investigate Muslims evicted from Tripura and Assam and forced into East Pakistan.